 garden, and the tree of knowledge of good and evil.”
 (Gen. 2: 8 – 9)

-Join the Institute of Catholic Culture for our latest journey to the Land which is called Holy, the Promised Land.
-This unique opportunity to walk in the footsteps of our Lord will include discovery of the sacred places of the Bible and on-site Bible studies with Father Hezekias (Sabatino) Carnazzo.
-Don’t miss this wonderful opportunity to experience the cleansing waters of the Jordan River, walk along the shore of the Sea of Galilee and pray in the Church of the Resurrection.
+Joining the Institute of Catholic Culture for our journey to the Holy Land is a unique opportunity to walk in the footsteps of our Lord, to discover the sacred places of the Bible and on-site Bible studies with Father Hezekias (Sabatino) Carnazzo.

 A pilgrim is quite different from a tourist trip.
 We will not simply be visiting the holy sites to see them, or learn their basic history, but hopefully to experience metanoia – that change of heart which comes from conversion.
 We are traveling, not only to the Holy Land, but also, ideally, towards God.
 Any difficulties we experience along the way will be transformed into sources of blessing and opportunities to grow in our walk with the Lord.
 We will seek to detach ourselves, during this time, from our normal world, and “seek first the kingdom of God.”

 After the pilgrimage, you will read the Bible with all your senses – you will know the scents (good and bad!) of Jerusalem, the feel of the stones beneath your feet at the Sea of Galilee, and be able to hear the wind whistling on the top of Mt.
 Tabor.
 You will be able to see Jesus’ face in the faces of the Arab Christians, when you visit his childhood home and the homes of his friends and family, climb the mountains he climbed, and walk the same paths he took, and enter and leave the same tomb where he was buried and rose again!